Study of light sterile neutrino at the long-baseline experiment options at KM3NeT: Experimental setup and simulation details

 We have used GLoBES~\cite{Huber:2004ka,Huber:2007ji} software package to simulate DUNE and three configurations at KM3NeT.
 We have further used additional plugins of GLoBES to implement the sterile neutrino in our study~\cite{Kopp:2006wp}.

 For simulating the long-baseline experiments at KM3NeT, we have taken the three configurations from Refs.~\cite{Akindinov:2019flp,Hofestadt:2019whx}.
 The Protvino accelerator contains a 1.5 km circumference U-70 synchrotron which produces 90 KW beam corresponding to 0.8 $\times$ $10^{20}$ protons on target (POT) per year for P2O and 450 KW beam corresponding to 4 $\times$ $10^{20}$ POT per year for Upgraded P2O and P2SO configurations.
 For P2O and Upgraded P2O experiments, the neutrinos will be detected at ORCA (Oscillation Research with Cosmics in the Abyss) far detector (FD) located in the Mediterranean Sea about 40 km off the coast of Toulon, France.
 It is located at a depth between 2450 m (the seabed depth) and 2250 m.
-The ORCA detector will contain 8 Mt sea water in total out of which 4 Mt is its fiducial volume.
+The ORCA detector will contain 8 Mt sea water in total out of which 4 Mt would be its fiducial volume.
 This detector will be about 2595 km away from the neutrino source.
-We used the fluxes shown in Fig. 5 of Ref. \cite{Akindinov:2019flp} and employed pre-smearing energy dependant efficiencies to match the energy spectrum shown in Fig. 7.
+We used the fluxes as given in Ref. \cite{Akindinov:2019flp} and shown in Fig.~\ref{fig_flux}.
+In this figure, we have shown the components of $\nu_\mu$/$\bar{\nu}_\mu$, $\nu_e$/$\bar{\nu}_e$ fluxes in both positive and negative polarities.
+From these panels, we understand that the flux corresponding to signal (i.e., $\nu_\mu$ in the positive polarity and $\bar{\nu}_\mu$ in the negative polarity) is higher as compared to flux corresponding to background.
+However, in Ref.~\cite{Singha:2021jkn}, we showed that for P2O, the major background for the $\nu_e$ signal events arise from $\nu_\mu$ misidentified as $\nu_e$, neutral current (NC) events identified as $\nu_e$ and $\nu_\tau$ identified as $\nu_e$.
+This is because, the ORCA detector is mainly designed to detect atmospheric neutrinos and ultra high energy neutrinos from the extra-galactic sources.
+The electron events in the ORCA detector produce a shower.
+At 5 GeV, the efficiency of $\nu_e$ events classified as shower is 90\%.
+But there are also 78\% of the $\nu_\tau$ events, 85\% of the NC events and 50\% of the $\nu_\mu$ events classified as shower which act as a background for the $\nu_e$ selection \cite{KM3Net:2016zxf}.
+We have included these backgrounds in our analysis.
+We employed pre-smearing energy dependant efficiencies to match the energy spectrum shown in Fig. 7 of Ref~\cite{Akindinov:2019flp}.
 These efficiencies account for the energy-dependent effective mass of the ORCA detector, as shown in Fig. 90 of Ref. \cite{KM3Net:2016zxf}.
 The energy resolution and particle identification factor were obtained from Figs. 68 and 99 of Ref. \cite{KM3Net:2016zxf}.
-We have checked that our physics sensitivity matches with Figs. 8 and 10 of Ref.~\cite{Akindinov:2019flp} corresponding to P2O and Upgraded P2O respectively.
-The Super-ORCA detector for the P2SO experiment will be 10 times denser than the ORCA detector.
-In comparison to ORCA, the Super-ORCA detector would have a lower energy threshold for neutrino detection, improved neutrino flavour identification capacity, and higher energy resolution.
-Using pre-smearing energy dependant efficiencies, we matched the energy spectrum of P2SO as shown in Fig. 5 of Ref. \cite{Hofestadt:2019whx} and the particle identification factor was taken from Fig. 1.
-Our results reproduce the physics sensitivity of P2SO as given in Figs. 13, 14 and 15 of Ref.~\cite{Akindinov:2019flp}.
-We considered a total run-time of six years, divided into three years in neutrino mode and three years in antineutrino mode for all three configurations of the long-baseline options at KM3NeT.
-The energy window for calculation of events is 2 GeV to 12 GeV for P2O/Upgraded P2O and 0.2 GeV to 10 GeV in P2SO.
+We have checked that our physics sensitivity matches with Figs. 8 and 10 of Ref.~\cite{Akindinov:2019flp} corresponding to P2O and Upgraded P2O, respectively.